fplll/fpylll/README.rst

 --------------------

 - We copied a decent bit of code over from Sage, mostly from it’s fpLLL interface.

-- We had to make some minor changes to some C++ files, essentially inlining more functions.
-The trouble with templated C++ is that the compiler seem not to like to instantiate small-ish functions which are called only once, even if they are not inlined.
-Hence, those symbols were missing and I had to work around that.

 - We stuck to fpLLL’s naming conventions in general except for a few cases where they were rather “un-Pythonic“.